Loading calculator...

 Optimal windows provide the best conditions for rapid germination and establishment.
 Acceptable windows work but may require more care, take longer to establish, or have slightly lower success rates.
 Both are better than seeding outside these periods.

 Soil temperature is key!
-For cool-season grasses, soil should be 50-65°F. For warm-season grasses, aim for 65-70°F. You can use a soil thermometer or check with your local extension office for current soil temperatures in your area.
+For cool-season grasses, soil should be 50-65°F. For warm-season grasses, aim for 65-70°F. Use our soil temperature tool to check current conditions in your area.

 For cool-season grasses, seed 6-8 weeks before the first expected frost to allow establishment.
 For warm-season grasses, wait until after the last frost when soil temperatures are consistently warm.
 Our calculator accounts for these frost dates.